A diverse young man and woman carrying books and smiling in a library

 Obtaining a college degree can improve your career prospects and help you achieve your financial goals.
 However, if you’re an undocumented student in the US without proper authorization or you entered the country with a visa that has expired, you’ll likely deal with substantial challenges that other students don’t have to worry about.
 Below are some common issues affecting undocumented students and some potential solutions to earn your college degree more easily.

-Some states don’t allow undocumented students to attend public school
+Some states don’t allow undocumented students to attend public colleges

 What you can do